Timothy Snyder: Later works

 In 2017, he published On Tyranny: Twenty Lessons from the Twentieth Century, a short book about how to prevent a democracy from becoming a tyranny; the book focused on modern United States politics and on what he called "America's turn towards authoritarianism".
 The book topped The New York Times Best Seller list for paperback nonfiction in 2017, and it remained on bestseller lists as late as 2021.
 On Tyranny has been featured in a rap song and in poster exhibitions.

 In 2018, he published The Road to Unfreedom: Russia, Europe, America.
 The book explores Russian attempts to influence Western democracies; the book also explores the influence of philosopher Ivan Ilyin on Russian President Vladimir Putin and the Russian Federation in general.

 In 2020, he published a book on the American health care system, called Our Malady.

 In 2024, he published On Freedom, a book on how the concept of freedom has been misunderstood and must be redefined.

 Snyder has contributed essays to publications including International Herald Tribune, The Nation, Foreign Affairs, New York Review of Books, The New York Times, The Times Literary Supplement, The New Republic, Eurozine, Tygodnik Powszechny, Chicago Tribune, and The Christian Science Monitor.

+On February 24, 2026, Snyder used his Substack platform publication, Thinking About..., to explore his interest in the local and state factors in US national issues, as exemplified by an interview of David Pepper, a newly-declared candidate in a 2026 state lieutenant governor race on a ticket for the candidacy of Amy Acton for governor of Ohio.
+The influence of long-term political strategists shaping local legislation that would affect national focus on issues is explored in the interview by the two native Ohioans who also engage in dialogue about history, both local and national, and national issues in the United States.